 71% of Veterans Voted in the 2008 Presidential Election

-That’s according to the U.S. Census Bureau.
-63% of NON-veterans voted.
+That figure comes from the U.S. Census Bureau.
+Also, only 63% of non-veterans voted.